i5hi/helpers/vault.md

 ```
 ### Further steps

-In the next series, we will take a deeper dive into vault admin commands and also setup vault as a standalone server with SSL.
+In the next part, we will look at alternative policies and a few hardening options.

+In the final part, we we run vault as a HA cluster.

 #### Tips